jlgerber/cpp_happy_fun_time/session_15/session15.md

 ## YAML in Python

 We certainly should be familiar with reading and writing YAML in python.
 Reading YAML is pretty simple.
 The library for this is called PyYaml.
+If you are running this at work, chances are, it has already been installed.
+However, you can always run ```pip install pyyaml``` (you might have to sudo pip install ).
+Nowe that we have PyYaml, let us use it.

 First, we need to import Yaml.
-If you are lucky, then your sys admin built PyYaml with libyaml.
+If you are lucky, then your sys admin (or you) built PyYaml with libyaml.
 Because PyYaml can use libyaml to load and write yaml.
 There is a particular import that we use to grab the faster, c loader and dumper, but fall back to the python in the event that they don't exist:

 ```python
 from yaml import load, dump